Saturday, March 16, 2013

 Other more pertinent questions had to do with the actual repair: there was no mention of flashing or sealant, and no mention of what this guy was going to do with the dirt he excavated.
 Was there a charge for that?

 Was he going to remove the dirt?
 Z, who was the owner of the big potted plants on the boardwalk, wanted to know why they were considered a source of wall-eroding moisture.
 I wondered this too.
 I sent these questions to the contractor.
-But in the coming weeks, he will not respond to this questions.
+But in the coming weeks, he will not respond to these questions.

 Nor had the attorney in Williston, North Dakota, who had been referred to me by the landman of Legacy Oil.
 I had emailed the attorney, explaining as best I could the complex saga of my father’s estate, one of three stepsibling’s refusal to sign the Letters Testamentary for the recently discovered property interests in the well currently being drilled.
 When he didn’t respond to the email, I phoned.
 He phoned back.
 Roberta took the call.
 She explained the situation, and drew his attention to the email I’d sent.
 He found the email and said it looked complicated, and requested that I fax the pertinent documents, which I did later that afternoon.
 I eagerly awaited his response.
 But there was nothing.